Xoeseko/sdg.market/Check and balances.md

 While testing the trading system on the 3<sup>rd</sup> auction, a seller decided to trad some parts of the project.
 However, she did not own any part of it but the website let her do it anyway.
 The parts were at 50 token.
 A buyer decided to acquire those parts.
 The exchange was made and the seller finished with a -50 on the project (like a debt).
-This shouldn't happend since the parts must be only managed by the contributors and nobody else, and also to prevent any scam.
+This shouldn't happend since the parts must be only managed by the contributors and nobody else.

 ## Licence
 I don’t see the point on creating a new licence.
 I feel like we should use what we already have since creating such a licence